How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Virginia?

 Virginia caps interest at 12% maximum.
-Charging above the legal limit is usury - in Virginia, the penalty is: forfeiture of all interest; double penalty if willful.
+Charging above the legal limit is usury - in Virginia, the penalty is: the excess plus twice the interest paid in the preceding two years may be recovered, with costs and attorney fees (va. code 6.2-305).
 Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Virginia?